waigo/waigo/docs/guide.md

 (RamMacbookPro.local-78163) [2016-04-06 11:01:41.450] [INFO] [app] - Startup complete
 ```

-This has important implications for your application.
+Clustering has implications for how you structure your application.
 When a frontend client requests a backend resource it does not know which specific worker process will serve it.

 Thus, **application-level data should not be stored within the Node.js worker process, but within an externally accessible datasource instead, e.g. the database.**